theupdateframework/theupdateframework.github.io/faq.md

 ### Frequently Asked Questions

+1. How difficult is it to integrate TUF?

+2. Has there been a software or security audit of TUF?

+3. Can TUF be used with weaker hardware, such as medical devices?

-1. Can you combine Timestamp and Snapshot?
+4. Can you combine Timestamp and Snapshot?

-2. What happens when you have to revoke a key?
+5. What happens when you have to revoke a key?

-3. Can I use the same keys for different roles?
+6. Can I use the same keys for different roles?

-4. How can I experiment with TUF?
+7. How can I experiment with TUF?

-5. Can I use an online key to sign the Targets role?
+8. Can I use an online key to sign the Targets role?

-6. What's the point of having the Root and Snapshot roles?
+9. What's the point of having the Root and Snapshot roles?

-7. Is there a presentation or video about TUF?
+10. Is there a presentation or video about TUF?

-8. How often should role metadata expire?
+11. How often should role metadata expire?

-9. How do you recover from a repository attack?
+12. How do you recover from a repository attack?

-10. What happens if a key is compromised?
+13. What happens if a key is compromised?

-11. Why should we use delegations?
+14. Why should we use delegations?